sayanr5834/non-Hermitian_QS/README.md

 This repository contains the data and code used to generate the data and figures for:

 > **Time complexity of a monitored quantum search with resetting**
-> *Emma King, Sayan Roy, Francesco Mattiotti, Markus Bläser and Giovanna Morigi*
+> *Emma C. King, Sayan Roy, Francesco Mattiotti, Markus Bläser and Giovanna Morigi*

 ---